 Show simple item record

 • Pedlar, James E.

 Dr. James Pedlar holds the Donald N. and Kathleen G. Bastian Chair of Wesley Studies.
-He is an Associate Professor of Theology.
+He is Professor of Theology.

+Show simple item record